tzaarela/List-of-games/README.md

 - [West of Loathing](https://en.wikipedia.org/wiki/West_of_Loathing) - An awesome comedy western rpg set in a stick figure universe.

 ## Strategy
+- - [Black & White]/https://en.wikipedia.org/wiki/Black_%26_White_(video_game)) - Be the god over your world and conquer over other gods.
+Evil or good, black or white.
+Control your creature, shape him in your commands by reward or punishment.
+Use powerful spells and destroy villages or be worshiped.
 - [Civilization](https://en.wikipedia.org/wiki/Civilization_(video_game)) - Legendary turn-based strategy game series in which you attempt to build an empire to stand the test of time.

 - [Rimworld](https://rimworldgame.com/) - An epic survival game where you build a colony on a rimworld planet.
 Like dwarf fortress but with better graphics and IN SPACE!